-One of the best activities in Chester for children and adults alike is Chester Zoo, which is considered to be the best in the country as well as one of the best in the world.
+One of the best family holiday activities that kids and adults will both love is Chester Zoo, which is considered to be the best in the country as well as one of the best in the world.
 This 125 acre zoo has its own monorail and a staggeringly large range of wildlife.
 You’ll find elephants, jaguars, orangutans, rhinos, spectacled bears, otters, penguins, and much, much more.
 Dedicate the whole day to this fantastic zoo.
 You’ll need it if you want to see everything it has to offer.

 Sights to explore: Roman Chester and beyond